HL7/fhir-qi-core/input/pages/qdm-to-qicore.md

 ### Individual Characteristics

-QDM’s approach to defining information about participants in the healthcare process is to define specific attributes of healthcare participants.
+QDM’s approach to defining information about participants in the healthcare process by defining specific attributes of healthcare participants.
 These properties of a patient, clinician, provider, or facility include demographics, behavioral factors, social or cultural factors, available resources, and preferences.
 Behaviors reference responses or actions